 Lemon balm is a common herb in France.
 In addition to its use in tea, it is also an important ingredient in Benedictine water, Chartreuse, and Carmelite water.
 These traditional French drinks have been prized since the Middle Ages for their digestive, mood-enhancing, and anti-fever properties.
 It can even ease headaches.
 So many uses for this wonderful plant!
 So, how can you make lemon balm a part of your skincare regimen?

 The herb is used in various cosmetic products, ranging from soaps to lotions.
 Lemon balm can be used to cure a variety of illnesses, including fever, depression, and nervous tension.
 It can also relieve headaches, menstrual cramps, and heart spasms.
 This herb has a long history of use, dating back to the 14th century.
 Its use was first recorded by Carmelite nuns, who used the herb to make an alcoholic tonic, called Carmelite water.

-Lemon balm is an herb that does well with other plants, both in the garden and in the kitchen.
-Its sweet, minty flavor makes it a popular choice for many culinary recipes.
-Lemon balm can also be used in salads, as well as in fruit juices, sauces, and mayonnaise.
+Lemon balm is an herb that does well with other plants in the garden and kitchen.
+Its sweet, minty flavor makes it popular for many culinary recipes.
+Lemon balm can also be used in salads and fruit juices, sauces, and mayonnaise.
 Lemon balm has a strong flavor and is often paired with lettuce, chives, basil, and tomatoes.